amsfci92/hrtask/README.md

   * We have three roles: Admin, Manager, Employee
   * Note: When we Add a new User and choose a Manager for him, in this step we give the _Manager_ role to the manager user if he does not have it.

+# Note You can find the backup of the Database on the _HR.Database_ inside the Database Project

 # Contact me
  * Linked In: https://www.linkedin.com/in/amsfci/
  * Email: alshehata92@hotmail.com